syncfusion-content/ej2-grid-docs/ej2-javascript/grid/pdf-export/pdf-export-options.md

 {% previewsample "page.domainurl/code-snippet/grid/grid-cs143" %}
 {% endif %}

-## Show or hide columns
+## Show or hide columns while exporting

-You can show a hidden column or hide a visible column while exporting the grid using [`toolbarClick`](../../api/grid/#toolbarclick) and [`pdfExportComplete`](../../api/grid/#pdfexportcomplete) events.
+The Syncfusion ##Platform_Name## Grid control provides the functionality to show or hide columns dynamically during the export process.
+This feature allows you to selectively display or hide specific columns based on your requirements.

+To show or hide columns based on user interaction during the export process, you can follow these steps:

+1. Handle the [toolbarClick](../../api/grid/#toolbarclick) event of the Grid control.

-In the `toolbarClick` event, based on `args.item.id` as `Grid_pdfexport`.
-We can show or hide columns by setting `column.visible` property to `true` or `false` respectively.
+2. Update the visibility of the desired columns by setting the [visible](../../api/grid/column/#visible) property of the column to **true** or **false**.

-In the pdfExportComplete event, We have reversed the state back to the previous state.
+3. Export the grid to PDF.

+4. Handle the [pdfExportComplete](../../api/grid/#pdfexportcomplete) event to restore the column visibility to its original state.

-In the below example, we have `CustomerID` as a hidden column in the grid.
-While exporting, we have changed `CustomerID` to visible column and `ShipCity` as hidden column.
+In the following example, the **CustomerID** is initially a hidden column in the grid.
+However, during the export process, the **CustomerID** column is made visible, while the **ShipCity** column is hidden.

 {% if page.publishingplatform == "typescript" %}